-The Cogdell Learning Center is located at 201 W. Florida, and its services include: community outreach; free GED and English as a Second Language (ESL) classes, adult literacy tutoring, basic computer classes; business counseling and technical assistance.
+The Cogdell Learning Center is located at 201 W. Florida, and its services include: community outreach; free GED and English as a Second Language (ESL) classes, a public access computer lab, adult literacy tutoring, basic computer classes; business counseling and technical assistance.
 Cogdell staff provides assistance with college and career planning, admissions, registration and the financial aid process, including advice on completing the Free Application for Federal Student Aid (FAFSA).
 The Cogdell Learning Center also administers the Bill Pace Cogdell Scholarship developed specifically to support individuals whose education re-entry began at this site.
+Midland College now offers a linited number of credit and non-credit courses in the new Cogdell Annex Building at 211 W. Florida.
 Beginning in Fall 2010, the college will offer a limited number of credit and non-credit courses in a new classroom building at this facility.